growthcharts/james/README.md

 ### Sending the child’s data as a JSON file

-Suppose that the child’s data are coded according to the specification [BDS
+Suppose that the child data are coded according to the specification [BDS
 JGZ 3.2.5](https://www.ncj.nl/themadossiers/informatisering/basisdataset/documentatie/?cat=12),
 and converted into `JSON` format.
 The JAMES server contains the